tpope/rbenv-communal-gems/README.markdown

 Bundler, they can be eschewed.
 This plugin makes it easy to maintain a unified gem home.

-The `rbenv communize` command blows away the `lib/ruby/gems` directory in the given version and replaces it with a symlink to `~/.rbenv/gems`.
+The `rbenv communize` command blows away (`rm -rf` style) the `lib/ruby/gems` directory in the given version and replaces it with a symlink to `~/.rbenv/gems`.
 The opposite command is `rbenv sequester`, which removes the symlink and recreates it as an empty directory.
 If you are using [ruby-build][] as a plugin, new installs will be automatically communized.
 (Problem?)

 Waste less time.
 Waste less space.
 And go back to using utility gems (like [hitch][] and [gem-browse][]) without having to keep 12 copies up to date.